About Me & Freqently Asked Questions

 A: I primarily shoot with prime lenses, which means they don’t zoom in or out but are set at a fixed focal point.
 Why do I choose these?
 Well, prime lenses are more affordable than high quality zoom lenses and I can more easily pay for a nice lens with a low f-number (this allows for easy shooting in low light and produced a nice depth of field or blurry background (bokeh) in your photos) when it’s a prime lens rather than a zoom lens.
 We’re talking at least a thousand dollar difference here!
 I can’t imagine paying all that money for a camera lens if you’re not shooting frequently as a professional, and the quality of images you can capture with affordable prime lenses is great- you just have to zoom in and out with your feet instead!

 I shoot primarily with a Canon 50mm f/1.4 lens that works great in low light and produces a nice depth of field (blurry background).
 Because the Canon Rebel T2i is a cropped body camera, sometimes the 50mm lens is too close to my subject and I need a lens that is wider and allows more of the content to fit inside of the picture- this is especially an issue when shooting interiors or tight social circumstances.
 I used to have a Canon 28mm f/1.8 lens that worked perfectly for that, but would you believe that I lose it?!
 A friend gave me a Canon 28-135mm f/3.5-5.6 zoom lens to replace my 28, but it doesn’t do as well in low light, doesn’t give me the depth of field I desire, and I don’t think the quality of my images is as good with this lens.
-I might replace it with another Canon 28mm f/1.8 (the lens I lost) or get a Sigma 30mm f/1.4 lens instead.
+I might replace it, but in the meantime I got a Sigma 30mm f/1.4 lens that I really like, despite the vignetting it creates.
 I also really love my Canon 85mm f/1.8 lens, but it’s not very useful unless I’m shooting photo-journalistically at a wedding or something.
 I can shoot with it from far away, sneakily capturing moments without anyone knowing that I’m taking their picture.

 Q: How do you edit your photos?